Pomponst/Spring2015_Management_Info_Systems_Course/README.md

 # Spring2015_Management_Info_Systems_Course
-A collection of assignments I completed for my undergraduate level Management Information Systems Course
+A collection of assignments I completed for my undergraduate level management information systems course

 Each assignment is broken up into a separate branch.